October 18, 2024

 • Augmented reality (AR) features that let users virtually place products in their environment (think furniture or clothing try-ons).

-• Parallax scrolling effects where different layers of a webpage move at varying speeds for a more dynamic experience.
+• Parallax scrolling effects whereby different layers of a page are scrolling at different speeds for more dynamic experience.

 Why It Matters:

-• Provides a unique, memorable experience that distinguishes your brand.
+• It gives a unique, memorable experience that differentiates it from other brands.

 • Improves product understanding by allowing users to explore items interactively before purchasing.